COVID – Updated Guidance

 Testing continues to play a crucial role, in and out of classrooms.
 Please follow the link for more information from the Department for Education.

-The NHS are now vaccinating adults in England aged 18 and over.
 You do not need to wait to be contacted by your GP, you can book a vaccination appointment directly.
 If you live in the UK, vaccinations are free.
 The vaccination is given as 2 doses – you will have the 2nd dose between 3 and 12 weeks after having the 1st dose.
 Further information can be found by following this link.

 COVID-19 Self-testing of Students and Staff